SwissTPH/healthiar/README.md

 ## Introduction

-*healthiar* is an R package to quantify and monetize health impacts attributable to exposure (e.g. air pollution, noise...).
-Enter the exposure, exposure response function, cut-off and baseline health data to quantify the attributable health impacts in your study area.
-You can also monetize impacts, consider social inequalities and make many more things.
-See below.
+*healthiar* is an R package to quantify and monetize health impacts attributable to exposure (e.g. air pollution, noise...) in your study area.
+Explore the many functions and features of *healthiar*!

 ## Getting started
 To get started with the `healthiar` R package, we recommend to look at the vignette (~ package manual) *intro_to_healthiar*, which you cou can access